Answers to Questions Concerning Exclusions

 What authority does the OIG have to exclude individual or entities?
 Are there different types of exclusions?

 The OIG imposes exclusions under the authority of sections 1128 and 1156 of the Social Security Act.
-A list of all exclusions and their statutory authority can be found on the Exclusion Authorities page.
+A list of all OIG exclusions and their statutory authorities can be found on the Exclusion Authorities page.

 OIG's exclusions process is governed by regulations that implement sections of the Social Security Act.
 When an individual or entity gets a Notice of Intent to Exclude, it does not necessarily mean that they will be excluded.
-OIG will carefully consider all material provided by the person who received the Notice as we make our decision.
+OIG will carefully consider all material provided by the person who received the Notice before making a decision.
 All exclusions implemented by OIG may be appealed to an HHS Administrative Law Judge (ALJ), and any adverse decision may be appealed to the HHS Departmental Appeals Board (DAB).
 Judicial review in Federal court is also available after a final decision by the DAB.

 When OIG is considering excluding an individual or entity under Section 1128 of the Social Security Act (Act), the administrative process is governed by regulations codified at 42 C.F.R. sections 1001.2001 through 1001.2007.
 The process varies somewhat, depending upon the basis for the proposed exclusion.

-For all proposed mandatory exclusions (§§1128(a)(1)-(4) of the Act) and most proposed permissive exclusions (§§1128(b)(1)-(b)(5), (b)(8)-(b)(11), (b)(14), and (b)(15) of the Act), the administrative process is the same.
+For all proposed mandatory exclusions (§§1128(a)(1)-(4) of the Act) that are longer than the mandatory minimum five-year period, and most proposed permissive exclusions (§§1128(b)(1)-(b)(5), (b)(8)-(b)(11), and (b)(14)-(b)(15), and (b)(16) of the Act), the administrative process is the same.
 OIG sends out a written Notice of Intent to Exclude to any individual that we are considering excluding.
 The Notice of Intent to Exclude includes the basis for the proposed exclusion and a statement about the potential effect of an exclusion.

 The Notice of Intent to Exclude is pre-decisional and allows the individual 30 days to respond in writing with any information or evidence relevant to whether the exclusion is warranted and to raise any other related issues, such as mitigating circumstances.
 OIG considers all available information in making a final decision about whether to impose the exclusion.

 If we decide to proceed with exclusion, we send the individual or entity a Notice of Exclusion along with information about the effect of the exclusion and appeal rights.
-The exclusion is effective 20 days after the Notice of Exclusion is mailed, and notice to the public is provided on OIG's website.
+For mandatory exclusions that are for the minimum five year period, we may not send a Notice of Intent to Exclude.
+For these exclusions, a Notice of Exclusion is the first notification sent.
+Exclusions are effective 20 days after the Notice of Exclusion is mailed, and notice to the public is provided on OIG's website.
 The exclusion may be appealed to an HHS Administrative Law Judge (ALJ), and any adverse decision may be appealed to the HHS Departmental Appeals Board (DAB).
 Judicial review is also available after a final decision by the DAB.

 When a permissive exclusion is being considered under §1128(b)(6) of the Act, the Notice of Intent to Exclude allows the individual or entity to request an opportunity to present oral argument to an OIG official before a decision about whether to exclude is reached.
 This is in addition to the right to submit documentary evidence and written argument.